Insights: Article

 6. What data was used to train the AI system?

 Not all AI tools are created equally.
 AI systems rely heavily on data for training and functioning, so it’s crucial to have high-quality, diverse data to train AI models effectively.
-This is one of the greatest challenges in implementing AI in your business, as obtaining and cleaning data can be time-consuming and expensive.
-You’ll need to examine the quality, quantity and variety of the data, and check for data accuracy, consistency, and relevance, to ensure it’s suitable for AI implementation.
+This is one of the most significant challenges in implementing AI in your business, as obtaining and cleaning data can be time-consuming and expensive.
+You’ll need to examine the data’s quality, quantity, and variety and check for data accuracy, consistency, and relevance to ensure it’s suitable for AI implementation.

 “The data used to train the AI model is very important, as it needs to be as diverse as possible,” says Daryl.
 “If it contains biases, the algorithm will likely hold this bias in its results.
-There are numerous models that can be used to build AI applications.
-Each model can have its pros and cons when it comes to the data being used.
-Some machine learning models can produce data that can be difficult to interpret, so depending on the type of data you wish to work with, and your needs for the data, choosing the right model should be given consideration as it can be very important.”
+Numerous models can be used to build AI applications.
+Each model can have its pros and cons regarding the data being used.
+Some machine learning models can produce data that can be difficult to interpret, so depending on the type of data you wish to work with and your needs for the data, choosing the right model should be considered as it can be essential.”

 7. How effective is AI technology in your business?

-AI tools are powerful, efficient, and even entertaining – but they’re not always the right fit.
-AI tools aren’t infallible, and they can make mistakes – just like humans.
+AI tools are powerful, efficient, and entertaining, but they are not always the right fit.
+AI tools aren’t infallible and can make mistakes—just like humans.

-Domenic says: “AI-powered tools like the language model ChatGPT can help with things like writing articles or work instructions, providing highly technical answers to questions, and triaging IT incidents.
-However, there are downsides to this as the accuracy of the answers are not validated by any human and they can, and sometimes do, contain incorrect information.”
+Domenic says, “AI-powered tools like the language model ChatGPT can help write articles or work instructions, provide highly technical answers to questions, and triage IT incidents.
+However, there are downsides to this, as the accuracy of the answers is not validated by any human, and they can and sometimes do, contain incorrect information.”

 One way to overcome this is by starting with small pilot projects to test the effectiveness of AI solutions and their integration into your systems.
 Your teams can monitor the results, gather feedback, and identify areas for improvement.
 This will help you refine the AI models, minimise risks, and maximise the benefits of your AI tools and systems.